alyssia-chen/alyssia-chen.github.io/essays/ITM352_toFix.md

 layout: essay
 type: essay
 published: true
-title: E3 Performing WODs Technical Essay
+title: toFix or not toFix
 # All dates must be YYYY-MM-DD format!
 date: 2021-09-26
 labels: